 Of course, we at Pianote are biased towards the Pianote online learning method.
-But Sam, Lisa, and I wouldn’t be here if we didn’t believe in our method.
+But we wouldn’t be here if we didn’t believe in our method.

 The Pianote learning experience was crafted as a “best of both worlds” solution.
 Here’s a comparison between traditional lessons and Pianote to give you an idea of what we offer:

 |In-person, personalized attention||Personal attention through Student Focus and contacting instructors|

 |Can add up to $1700+ per year||Starting at $200/year|

 |Weekly lessons (you won’t see your teacher every day)||Learn as often as you like, whenever you like|

 |No built-in community||Immediately be welcomed into the Pianote student community!|

 |Unlikely to offer extended free trial||90-day money-back guarantee|